One week in Sicily: The perfect Sicily itinerary

 Day 1: Palermo

-If you’re curious about the Sicilian cuisine, eat your way through the city’s exciting street food scene.
+If you’re curious about Sicilian cuisine, eat your way through the city’s exciting street food scene.
 My personal favorites were arancini (find the best ones at Ke Palle), cannoli and granita, which you can find in small stalls all over Palermo.
-A fun way to get to know the local gastronomy is to take a street food tour where you’ll get to taste a variety of local specialties.
+A fun way to get to know the local gastronomy is to take a street food tour, where you’ll get to taste a variety of local specialties.

 In case you prefer to explore the city on a guided tour, check out these options below: